 Center for Student Excellence

-If you need help in the classroom, help with your schedule, or a counselor, Avila’s Center for Student Excellence (CSE) is here.
+If you need help in the classroom, help with your schedule, finding a counselor, or career services help, the Slepitza Center for Student Excellence (SCSE) is here.
 Your success is what makes Avila special.
-The CSE makes your move into college smoother and can assist you throughout your college journey.
+The SCSE makes your move into college smoother and can assist you throughout your college journey.

 Take the next step